 What are my obligations as an employer when it comes to maternity leave in Alberta?

 Employers cannot terminate, lay off, discriminate against, or ask an employee to resign because of pregnancy, childbirth, or for taking maternity leave.
 Your employee is entitled to maternity leave under the Alberta Employment Standards Code.

 Alberta maternity and parental leaves are covered by Employment Insurance.
 This means employers don’t have to pay wages to employees who avail these leaves unless agreed upon in an employment contract or collective agreement.

-Do you need help creating an Alberta maternity leave policy?
+Do you need help creating a maternity leave policy in Alberta?

 Maternity leave is a crucial benefit for new mothers in Alberta.
 Employers have a responsibility to provide eligible employees with unpaid maternity leave, you must also provide written notice of employees’ rights and responsibilities, continue to provide benefits during the leave, and be prepared to accommodate employees’ needs upon their return to work.
 Providing maternity leave can benefit both employees and employers and is an important step toward creating a supportive and inclusive workplace.